EXP-00/IBSchool_notes/aspect.md

 - Has a primed explosion.
 - Flies for 1 second before exploding for 100% damage.
 - A pre-emptive hit deals 50% explosion damage and 50% radius.
+- base explosion radius should be 3 tiles radius
+- explosion should have dust particle effect (topaz lit)
 - Suggested values: `use time 37`, `velo 9`, `damage 120`

 **Upgraded with:**